 |DVR archive (recording and storing)||1) Is stream recording required?
 If yes, how do you plan to use DVR (export recordings to VOD, implement catch-up, etc.)?

 2) What is the required depth of the archive (one day, week, month)?

 3) Where will streams be stored (cloud storage, disk, RAID)?

-|Origin server (output)||1) What are the types of client devices (smartphones, PCs, and so on)?
+|Egress server (output)||1) What are the types of client devices (mobile phones, PCs, and so on)?

 2) What is the streaming protocol (HLS, MPEG-DASH, WebRTC, etc.) for content distribution?

 3) What is the estimated number of viewers?